jpb06/nx-front-poc/docs/react-hook-form.md

       };
     }

+    // Otherwise we make sure to always return a translated message if (issue.code === 'invalid_type' && issue.received === 'undefined') {
-    // If we overrided the message of a default error in our schema, it's already translated so we just have to return it
+      // If we overrided the message in our schema, it's already translated so we just have to return it
-    // For example: zod.number({ required_error: 'text' })
+      // For example: zod.number({ required_error: 'Oh no!' }).gte(0, 'Oh no!')
       if (ctx.defaultError) {
         return {
           message: ctx.defaultError,
         };
       }

-    // Otherwise we make sure to always return a translated message if (issue.code === 'invalid_type' && issue.received === 'undefined') {
       return { message: t('generic.information_required') };
     }